The Scottish Government

 General approach:

-• Most programs allow reapplication
+• Most programmes allow reapplication

 • Encouraged to seek feedback on unsuccessful applications